John A. Falconer

 Corporal John A. Falconer (c.
-1844 to April 1, 1900) was an American soldier who fought in the American Civil War.
-Falconer received the country's highest award for bravery during combat, the Medal of Honor, for his action during the Siege of Knoxville at Fort Sanders in Tennessee on 20 November 1863.
-He was honored with the award on 27 July 1896.
+1844 – April 1, 1900) was an American soldier who fought in the American Civil War.
+Falconer received the United States' highest award for bravery during combat, the Medal of Honor, for his action during the siege of Knoxville at Fort Sanders in Tennessee on November 20, 1863.
+He was honored with the award on July 27, 1896.

 Biography

-Falconer was born in Washtenaw County, Michigan in about 1844.
+Falconer was born in Washtenaw County, Michigan, in about 1844.
 He enlisted into the 17th Michigan Infantry.
-He died on 1 April 1900 and his remains are interred at the Sunset Hill Cemetery in Warrensburg, Missouri.
+He died on April 1, 1900, and his remains are interred at Sunset Hill Cemetery in Warrensburg, Missouri.

 Medal of Honor citation

 Conducted the "burning party" of his regiment at the time a charge was made on the enemy's picket line, and burned the house which had sheltered the enemy's sharpshooters, thus insuring success to a hazardous enterprise.